Kinetic uncertainty relations for quantum transport

-For our analysis of quantum transport in this generic multi-terminal setting, we resort to scattering theory~\cite{Blanter2000Sep,Moskalets2011Sep}, which is valid as long as the scattering region can effectively be described by a Hamiltonian which is quadratic in the field operators.
+For our analysis of quantum transport in this generic multi-terminal setting, we resort to scattering theory~\cite{Blanter2000Sep,Moskalets2011Sep}, which is valid as long as the scattering region can effectively be described by a Hamiltonian that is quadratic in the field operators.
+This allows us to model currents and noise in any transport setting with interactions treated up to the mean-field level~\cite{Jauho1994Aug,Souza2008Oct,Haupt2010Oct}, including the possibility to model inelastic effects via B\"uttiker probes~\cite{Texier2000Sep}.
 The setup shown in Fig.~\ref{fig:setup} is hence characterized by arbitrary transmission probabilities $D_{\alpha\beta}(E)$ between any contacts $\alpha,\beta$; no time-reversal symmetry is required.
-Contacts are either described by standard Bose or Fermi functions, or even by nonthermal distributions, meaning that they need not be described by a temperature or an (electro-~)chemical potential.
+Contacts are either described by standard Bose or Fermi functions, or even by nonthermal distributions, meaning that they need not be described by a temperature or an (electro-)chemical potential.
 Indeed, the only constraint on these distributions is that they fulfill $0\leq f_\alpha(E)$ for bosons and $0\leq f_\alpha(E)\leq 1$ for fermions, imposed by exchange statistics.
 With these ingredients, we write the currents of interest into contact $\alpha$ as